 Current Funding Priorities

-Food: Ensuring nonprofits can secure and purchase food, distribute to individuals, families and organizations serving those in greatest need.
+Food: Ensuring nonprofits can secure, purchase, and distribute food to children and families living in Milwaukee.

 Housing and Shelter: Supporting shelter operations including increased hours, and expansion of temporary and permanent housing stock to prevent and reduce new homelessness.

 Medical Services/Clinics: Increasing medical access through coordination of testing and care systems, and support expanding clinics serving low-income families.

 Mental Health: Responding to the trauma and mental health needs of the community during this time of heightened stress and isolation.

 Early Childhood and K-12 Education: Supporting early childhood education centers and system and K-12 schools, including financial support for staff, family communication, remote enrichment/learning activities.